 John received his Bachelor’s degree with High Distinction from the Eastman School of Music in 2007, where he was awarded the Howard Hanson Scholarship, as well as the coveted Performer’s Certificate.
 He continued at Eastman where he completed his Master’s degree in 2009 as the recipient of the Christakis S. and Agnes C. Modinos Graduate Merit Scholarship, as well as his Doctor of Musical Arts degree in 2014.
 John’s long time teacher and mentor during all three of his Eastman degrees was the late Zvi Zeitlin and Federico Agostini.
 Additionally John has had supplementary studies with violinists Ilya Kaler, Lewis Kaplan, Sergiu Schwartz, Juliana Athayde, Lynn Blakeslee, and Almita Vamos.

 Dedicated to performing and teaching, John has previously taught at the University of Rochester and the Eastman School of Music, after being selectively chosen as the Teaching Assistant for Professor Zeitlin, a position he continued to hold with Federico Agostini.
 Additionally, John has served as a guest teaching artist presenting performances, masterclasses, presentations, and lectures at Virginia Tech, Kennesaw State University, Clayton State University, Lee University, Bridgewater College and the Atlanta Music Project, as well as presenting at the 2015 MTNA National Conference in Las Vegas, Nevada.
 Former students have been accepted to continue their studies at major institutions, including The Eastman School of Music.
-Currently John resides in Blacksburg, VA, is on faculty at Ferrum College, and is on the artist roster of Parker Artists Management Group.
+Currently John resides in Blacksburg, VA, is violin faculty at Virginia Tech, and is on the artist roster of Parker Artists Management Group.